maggiexchen/DatasetWideGNN/README.md

 ```

 The linking length used here is the same if generated from comparing sig-sig with bkg-bkg distances or from sig-sig with sig-bkg distances by specifying, just using the sig-sig efficiency.
-The linking length that gives 0.6, 0.7, 0.8, or 0.9 sig-sig efficiencies can be chosen.
+The linking length that gives 0.6, 0.7, 0.8, or 0.9 sig-sig efficiencies can be chosen. **New**: Alternatively, the linking length can be manually set in the `ml_<config>.yaml` file.
+This overwrites the linking length from the chosen efficiency.

 ## Training
 Training can be run for your choice of ML alg, by running: